 As we discussed in our article, Replacing T8 Fluorescent Tubes with T8 LED Tubes, LEDs need something to safely modulate the energy running through them just as fluorescent tubes do.
 Fluorescent tubes use ballasts -- external to the lamp -- for this purpose and LEDs originally used something called drivers -- also external to the lamp -- which effectively do the same thing.
 (Many LED lamps still use external drivers.)

 So originally to upgrade from fluorescent tubes, you would remove the old lamps and their ballasts; direct wire drivers instead of ballasts; and then connect the LED tubes to these external drivers.
 In the interest of making things simpler, manufacturers developed LEDs that could work directly off the ballasts that were already being used.
-No drivers needed.
-(This works with electronic ballasts only, and you still have to make sure LED and ballast specs are compatible.)
+No external drivers needed.
+(There is a driver inside the LED that works with the ballast; this must be an electronic ballast, and you still have to make sure LED and ballast specs are compatible.)
 Philips, for instance, came up with their InstantFit line of LEDs.

-Many new LED tubes, however, come with integrated drivers, or drivers that are built in (much like the LED bulbs commonly used in homes).
-These allow you to entirely remove old lamps and ballasts and direct wire the new LED lamp without a separate (external) driver.
-It sounds like a winning situation because you never have to think about replacing ballasts again.
+Many new LED tubes, however, come with integrated drivers, or drivers that are built in (much like the LED bulbs commonly used in homes) for direct wire purposes.
+These allow you to entirely remove old lamps and ballasts and connect the new LED lamp directly to the power source without a separate (external) driver.